mailpoet/mailpoet/readme.txt

 == Changelog ==

+= 3.0.0-beta.10 - 2016-12-27 =
+* Improved: newsletter is saved prior to sending an email preview;
+* Improved: subscription management page conditionally displays the "bounced" status;
+* Improved: deleted lists are displayed in newsletter listings;
+* Fixed: newsletter/subscriber/list/form dates are properly formatted according to WP settings;
+* Fixed: emails' "Return-path" header is set to the bounce address configured in Settings->Advanced;
+* Fixed: archived newsletters' shortcode works for site visitors;
+* Fixed: unicode support for newsletters.

 = 3.0.0-beta.9 - 2016-12-20 =
-* Improved: the plugin is now tested up to WP 4.7
+* Improved: the plugin is now tested up to WP 4.7;
-* Improved: MailPoet's sending service bounce status API update
+* Improved: MailPoet's sending service bounce status API update;
-* Improved: change duplicate subscribers import message to be more descriptive
+* Improved: change duplicate subscribers import message to be more descriptive;
-* Fixed: database character set and time zone setup
+* Fixed: database character set and time zone setup;
-* Fixed: alignment of post titles inside notificaiton emails
+* Fixed: alignment of post titles inside notificaiton emails;
-* Fixed: partially generated or missing translations from .pot file
+* Fixed: partially generated or missing translations from .pot file.

 = 3.0.0-beta.8 - 2016-12-13 =
 * Added: MailPoet's sending service can now sync hard bounced addresses with the plugin to keep your lists tidy and clean;